feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixBasics.md

 # Unix tutorial – how to use the Terminal
 Hannes Svardal

-Acknowledgments:
+*Acknowledgments:*
-This material is based on the Unix primer by Angelica Cuevas, Angela P. Fuentes-Pardo, Julia M.I.
-Barth for the Population and Speciation Genomics Course in Cesky Krumlov 2022
+Much of this tutorial is based on the Unix primer by Angelica Cuevas, Angela P. Fuentes-Pardo, Julia M.I.
+Barth for the Population and Speciation Genomics Course in Cesky Krumlov 2022.

 <!--
 ##### Table of Contents